Injuries at work or while taking part in a work-related activity can seriously impede the [..]

 When you file for bankruptcy, any actions intended to collect money from you by a creditor must cease immediately, thanks to the Automatic Stay provision.

 It’s also important to know the FDCPA protects consumers against creditors that violate the Automatic Stay.
-When you choose Brenner, Brenner & Spiller to handle your personal bankruptcy petition, you can rest assured that you will be protected from creditor harassment.
+When you choose Brenner Spiller & Archer, LLP, to handle your personal bankruptcy petition, you can rest assured that you will be protected from creditor harassment.

 We will go after creditors that violate FDCPA guidelines.
 Once the Automatic Stay is in place, if you get a call, an email or a letter from a creditor, you can direct them to our office.
 We’ll take it from there.
 You won’t be hearing from them again anytime soon.
 We will remind them about the substantial penalties associated with violating an Automatic Stay.